shdown/luastatus/README.md

 Also, due to luastatus’ architecture, no two `event()` functions, even from different widgets, can overlap.
 (Note that `cb()` functions from different widgets can overlap.)

-Plugins’ and barlib’s Lua functions
-===
-Plugins and barlibs can register Lua functions.
-They appear in `luastatus.plugin` and `luastatus.barlib` submodules, correspondingly.

 Lua limitations
 ===